JudithGago/ProtoPixel_TechnicalTask/README.md

 ## Prepare your setup

-First clone this repository.
-Once you have it, before to start to bild and configure the application make sure that you have the requiered tools and materials.
+Before to start to build and configure the application the user must clone this repository on his computer, and make sure that has the following required tools and materials.

 ### Materials: